uc-cdis/gen3.org/content/products/data-meshes.md

 aliases: /products/data-ecosystems
 g3Teaser:
   title: Gen3 Data Meshes
   detail: A data mesh (aka data ecosystem) consists of two or more data commons, data repositories, knowledgebases, and applications over a common set of services (called mesh services).
-A optional data hub can search and discover data from across the mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
+An optional data hub can search and discover data from across the mesh and move the data to a Gen3 Workspace for exploring and analyzing the data.
   para1: In a healthy data ecosystem, one finds multiple data commons, data repositories, knowledgebases, and other sources of data alongside cloud-computing platforms for large-scale processing of data and data portals, cloud-based workspaces, Jupyter notebooks and other applications for exploring and analyzing data.
 g3Feature:
   f1: